De HAVILLAND CANADA DHC-5 BUFFALO (CV-7 C-8)

 The aircraft won a United States Army order but political wrangling in the US caused this to be cancelled.
 De Havilland tried to market a civil version named the Transporter but the entire production went to military operators.
 A total of 126 aircraft were produced, in two production batches between 1965 – 1972, and 1974 – 1986.
 The original US Army aircraft were transferred to the USAF, and then to NASA where three were converted to various research configurations, one of which was the QSRA.

-This title contains two flight manuals for military variants of the Buffalo, plus a nice original company brochure.
+We offer two titles covering the DHC-5 Buffalo.
+Each title contains a flight manual for a military variant of the Buffalo, plus a nice original company brochure.
 The files have been copied from the original flight manuals and retain any colour pages.
+Each title is US$9.95.